In Their Own Words: Officials Refuting False Claims of Voter Fraud

 Al Schmidt, Vice Chairman of the Philadelphia City Commissioners, a Republican, in a press conference: “The real threat to the integrity of elections in Philadelphia isn't voter fraud, though it does rarely occur… And it isn't even Russian hackers, though they may certainly exist.
 The real threat to the integrity of elections is irresponsible accusations that undermine confidence in the electoral process.”

-Trey Grayson, a Republican and the former Secretary of State of Kentucky, said: “It is so irresponsible because what he’s doing really goes to the heart of our democracy,” when commenting on Trump’s claims of voter fraud.
+Former Kentucky Secretary of State Trey Grayson, a Republican, said: “It is so irresponsible because what he’s doing really goes to the heart of our democracy,” when commenting on Trump’s claims of voter fraud.
 “What is great about America is that we change our leaders at the ballot box, not by bullets,”

 Sherrie Swensen, Salt Lake County Clerk, when asked if voter fraud would occur said: “No. Because we have so many people working on various aspects of the election.”